Restraining Order AssistanceSteve2022-11-21T12:49:53-08:00

 There is also a free class that you can attend in order to help you through the paperwork to process the Domestic Violence Temporary Restraining Order.
-Classes are held at the Family Relations Courthouse, Room 113A (Self Help Computer Room) at 3341 Power Inn Rd, Sacramento.
+In-person classes are held on Fridays at the Family Relations Courthouse, Room 114 at 3341 Power Inn Rd, Sacramento.
 Zoom classes for the Monday and Wednesday workshops can be found here: Domestic Violence Restraining Orders: Sacramento Superior Court (ca.gov)

 Family Relations Courthouse

-Days of Operation: Monday, Wednesday and Friday at 8:45 a.m. in Room 113A of the Family Relations Courthouse (Spanish language interpreters are provided by the court).
+Days of Operation: Monday, Wednesday and Friday at 8:45 a.m. in Room 114 of the Family Relations Courthouse (Spanish language interpreters are provided by the court).

 For those not wishing to attend the workshop, the forms can be downloaded from the court’s website or picked up in the Family Relations Courthouse before 4:00 p.m. on Mondays and Fridays only (Spanish interpreters available both days).